evaldasg/100-days-of-code/log.md

 **Thoughts:** Choose framework isn't hard.
 It's mission impossible.
 But at least I came up with a solution and in couple of days I hope to have this app on line.

+### Day 10: 2017-01-25

+**Today's Progress**: Added couple mockup pages (budgets, categories)

+**Thoughts:** Wow.
+10% of challenge is done.
+Just kidding, all just begins.
+Putting that idea, which I had in my had for months, to live is awesome, is exciting, is extremely great feeling.
+I'm happy with that and I hope to keep it that way.
+At least when I loose my track and motivation will fall to the nearest bottom, just read this and KEEP MOVING FORWARD.
+And only FORWARD. (to my self: who else gonna do this if not you?)